ratthachat/awesome-biochem-ai/README.md

 <img src="https://github.com/ratthachat/awesome-biochem-transformers/blob/main/pictures/enzymatic_transformer.png" width="30%">

-  One aspect that improves from Metabolite Translator is the fact that *Enzymatic Transformers* employs a protein information.
+  One aspect that *Enzymatic Transformers* improves from Metabolite Translator is the fact that it employs a protein information.
 Nevertheless, instead of using biological information of an amino-acid sequence, protein information is encoded directly via "human language" and the authors use standard NLP encoder to learn about these protein descriptions.

+- [Improved Substrate Encodings and Convolutional Pooling (2022)](https://proceedings.mlr.press/v165/xu22a/xu22a.pdf) : This work focuses on classification and/or regression on enzymatic reaction using both substrate and protein/enzyme information.
+Therefore, the authors emphasize only on the encoder architecture and **NOT** on the prediction of the output molecule structure using a decoder.

+  On the enzyme encoder part, the authors propose to use a standard protein encoder such as ESM-1b with Conv1D.
+Given the the sequence of embedding vectors from ESM-1b or ProtTrans, instead of standard global pooling, the authors claim that employing Conv1D layers better capture both global and local protein information.

+  On the substrate encoder part, the author propose to use [ECFP6](https://github.com/rdkit/rdkit/issues/1295)-["Count" encoder](https://stackoverflow.com/questions/54809506/how-can-i-compute-a-count-morgan-fingerprint-as-numpy-array) to capture molecular substructure information.

 - [RXNAAMapper (2021)](https://chemrxiv.org/engage/chemrxiv/article-details/61d7f0506be4200bbf24829e)[[code](https://github.com/rxn4chemistry/rxnaamapper)] : IBM's work on mapping a chemical reaction (rxn) with an enzyme or amino-acids (aa) to predict the active site of the enzyme.
 This work used string based for both molecules (SMILES) and enzymes (amino acid strings).